NCORE NATIONAL ADVISORY COUNCIL

 - The council shall be composed of representatives from all of the racial and ethnic groups who regularly participate in the NCORE® in proportion to their participation.
 The proportion of participants who are males and females shall also be considered.

 - Vacancies will be filled each year immediately after the annual meeting.
 Applications for membership will be accepted at any time during the year.
-The form for making application will be available at the annual meeting.
 Applicants who are not selected for membership in any given year are encouraged to reapply for membership for the following year.

 Kristina Marshall, JD (2025)